What is an ACTS retreat?

 An ACTS retreat is a three-day and three-night Catholic lay retreat presented by fellow parishioners of St. Paul.

-The retreat begins with a send-off ceremony at St. Paul Church and ends the following Sunday at the celebrated with the rest of the community.
-Retreats for men and retreats for women are Mass given separately.
+The retreat begins on Thursday evening with a send-off ceremony at St. Paul Church and ends the following Sunday at the 11:30am Mass celebrated with the rest of the community.
+Retreats for men and retreats for women are given separately.

 The ACTS weekend brings the retreatants to a better understanding of God’s love for them and also develops their need to share that love with others through their involvement in St. Paul’s faith-centered community.
 The retreat emphasizes our call to service to the St. Paul parish community and to our world community.